-Mirrors is now available in English, French and Greek!
+Mirrors is now available in English, French, Greek, Hungarian and Russian!

 Everyday in Europe, people associated with Roma or Traveller communities are exposed to acts of discrimination and exclusion on a scale that has stopped shocking people and institutions.
 Too often, it is only when lives are claimed that we wake up to the persistence of realities that have no place in any democratic society.

 Antigypsyism is a term used to refer to the multiple forms of biases, prejudice and stereotype that motivate the everyday discriminatory behaviour of institutions and many individuals towards Roma.
 Antigypsyism is a form of racial discrimination.
 Most antigypsyism acts are illegal and contrary to human rights, even when they are not prosecuted, and even if they are widespread and often ignored or tolerated.
 Antigypsyism undermines the moral fabric of societies.
 Democracy and human rights cannot take root where discrimination is institutionalised, tolerated or conveniently ignored.